conor-timmis/Meditation-Mindfulness-Yoga/README.md

 - [CSS](https://en.wikipedia.org/wiki/CSS) used for the main site design and layout.
 - [CSS Flexbox](https://www.w3schools.com/css/css3_flexbox.asp) used for an enhanced responsive layout.
 - [CSS Grid](https://www.w3schools.com/css/css_grid.asp) used for an enhanced responsive layout.
-- [Python](https://www.python.org) used as the back-end programming language.
 - [Git](https://git-scm.com) used for version control. (`git add`, `git commit`, `git push`)
 - [GitHub](https://github.com) used for secure online code storage.
 - [GitHub Pages](https://pages.github.com) used for hosting the deployed front-end site.